OpenSwitchNOS/openswitch-ops-tempd/README.md

 What is the license?
 --------------------
 The ops-tempd source may be used under the terms of the Apache 2.0 license.
-For more details refer to [COPYING](COPYING).
+For more details refer to [COPYING](https://git.openswitch.net/cgit/openswitch/ops-tempd/tree/COPYING).

 What other documents are available?
 ===================================
-For a high level design of ops-tempd, refer to [DESIGN.md](DESIGN.md).
+For a high level design of ops-tempd, refer to [DESIGN](https://www.openswitch.net/documents/dev/ops-tempd/DESIGN).
-For answers to common questions, read [FAQ.md](FAQ.md).
+For answers to common questions, read [FAQ](https://git.openswitch.net/cgit/openswitch/ops-tempd/tree/FAQ.md).
-For the current list of contributors and maintainers, refer to [AUTHORS.md](AUTHORS.md).
+For the current list of contributors and maintainers, refer to [AUTHORS](https://git.openswitch.net/cgit/openswitch/ops-tempd/tree/AUTHORS.md).

-For general information about OpenSwitch project refer to [http://openswitch.net](http://openswitch.net).
+For general information about OpenSwitch project refer to [http://www.openswitch.net](http://www.openswitch.net).